mikecvet/sha-3/README.md

-# SHA-3
+# SHA-3 in Rust

-This is a readable and highly annotated implementation of the set of SHA-3 cryptographic digest algorithms, implemented in Rust.
+This is a readable and highly annotated implementation of the SHA-3 cryptographic digest algorithm, implemented in Rust.
+Most operations cite reference material explaining which part of the algorithm specification they're derived from.

+This code is written to run on a 64-bit little-endian architecture.
+In my case, this runs on an Apple M2.
 There are a few simple arguments to the program:

     ~/code/sha-3 ~>> cargo build --release
+    Compiling sha-3 v0.1.0 (/Users/mike/code/sha-3)
-    Finished release [optimized] target(s) in 0.03s
+    Finished release [optimized] target(s) in 0.96s

     ~/code/sha-3 ~>> ./target/release/sha3 --test
     [OK] SHA3-224 ("")